About Us

 Board of Directors

-• President: Jack Ferguson
+• President: Paul Jacques

-• President Emeritus: Theresa Erickson
+• President Emeritus: Jack Ferguson

 • Treasurer: Dave Belferman

-• Secretary: Kathy Thornton
+• Secretary: Tom Bowes

-• Membership Co-chairperson: Dan DeGasperis
+• Membership Co-chairperson:

 • Historian: Glen Morningstar

-• Web & Social Media: Dan DeGasperis
+• Web & Social Media: Dan DeGasperis & Michele Favoretto

 PCFS: A Page in History